 Archaeological video series

-An exemplary response from Arrow International and Mike Greer Homes after damage to an early moa-hunting site in Christchurch has led to a educational series of videos about the value of archaeology and the importance of the archaeological provisions in the Heritage New Zealand Pouhere Taonga Act 2014 in protecting a finite resource.
+An exemplary response from Arrow International and Mike Greer Homes after damage to an early moa-hunting site in Christchurch has led to a series of educational videos for their staff and clients about the value of archaeology and the importance of the archaeological provisions in the Heritage New Zealand Pouhere Taonga Act 2014 in protecting a finite resource.

-Heritage New Zealand archaeologist, Frank van der Heijden along with Opus International staff collaborated in filming for Arrow International and Southern Response’s video series on archaeology, archaeological discovery and protection.
+Heritage New Zealand archaeologist, Frank van der Heijden collaborated in filming for the Arrow International and Southern Response’s video series on archaeology and protection.
 A number of films were made, hosted on vimeo, https://vimeo.com/user30202555/videos, a few of which are below.
-Whether you're a property owner, work in heritage or construction, you'll find these videos interesting and full of good advice.
+These videos were developed specifically as part of an educational resource for Arrow and Southern Response staff, however the ideas expressed may be of interest whether you're a property owner, or work in heritage or construction.

 We don't do it just because it is the law.
 We do it because it is a finite resource.